This post was most recently updated on February 3, 2022.

 How much would it cost to get lead out of the U.S.’s drinking water?

-A back-of-the-envelope calculation based on EPA’s estimate of average replacement cost per line ($4,700) and assumption of 6 to 10 million lead service lines across the country suggests the cost could range from $28 billion to $47 billion, putting Biden’s $45 billion near the top of that range—but the $15 billion legislated well below it.
+A back-of-the-envelope calculation based on EPA’s estimate of average replacement cost per line ($4,700) and assumption of 6 to 10 million lead service lines across the country suggests the cost could range from $28 billion to $47 billion, putting Biden’s originally-proposed $45 billion near the top of that range—but the $15 billion legislated well below it.

 Research suggests it is an investment worth making.
 A 1987 EPA cost-benefit analysis of reducing the amount of lead permitted in drinking water by 60% found that the benefits of reduced exposure—including avoided medical expenses, lower compensatory education costs, and increased lifetime earnings—outweighed the costs of the policy by about 4 to 1, even without accounting for a number of health benefits that were difficult for the EPA to monetize.
 A 2019 Minnesota cost-benefit analysis of removing lead from all drinking water in the state estimated the costs would range from $1.5 billion to $4.1 billion over 20 years, and the benefits—including “mental acuity and IQ” improvements and the “resulting increases in lifetime productivity, earnings and taxes paid”—would range from $4.2 billion to $8.5 billion.
 The Environmental Defense Fund estimates that each full lead service line replaced would yield $22,000 in societal benefits from reduced mortality from cardiovascular disease alone, or (by their calculation) a return of over $3 per dollar invested.

 What are the prospects for action?

 The bipartisan infrastructure bill may not include enough funding to fully eliminate lead from drinking water in the United States, but does provide unprecedented support to states (half in the form of grants and half as loans) to kickstart the process.
 The White House says it has approved $1.2 billion from that law—the first year of the five-year program—to identify and replace lead service lines and replace them in 23 states.
 The administration also is using other sources of funds and its regulatory apparatus to accelerate efforts to get lead out of the nation’s drinking water.